gap-packages/SimplicialSurfaces/README.md

 ```
 make
 ```
 in the main folder of the SimplicialSurfaces-package.
-This requires GAPDoc version >= 1.6 and AutoDoc version >= 2017.09.15.
+This requires `GAPDoc` version `>= 1.6` and `AutoDoc` version `>= 2017.09.15`.
 These are deposited packages, so usually are shipped with your GAP installation.
 If you don't have those, go to the folder of your local GAP installation and type
 ```
 cd pkg/
 git clone https://github.com/frankluebeck/GAPDoc.git
 git clone https://github.com/gap-packages/AutoDoc.git
 ```
 ### Regenerating images
-To compile the pictures, you also can run the following script:
+To compile the pictures, you can run the following script:
 ```
 doc/tikz-files/recompile-images.sh
 ```